eduardonard/Blackjack-card-counter/README.md

 1. Installation
 2. Usage
-3. Features
+3. Folder Structure
+4. Bugs and Feature Requests
-4. Contributing
+5. Contributing
+6. Thanks
-5. License
+7. Copyright and License

-## Installation
+## 1.Installation
 To install and run the Blackjack Card Counter, follow these steps:
-## 1. Clone the repository to your local machine:
+### a.
+Clone the repository to your local machine:
 $ git clone https://github.com/yourusername/blackjack-card-counter.git

-## 2. Navigate to the project directory:
+### b.
+Navigate to the project directory:
 $ cd blackjack-card-counter

-## 3. You can now run the application using the following command:
+### c.
+You can now run the application using the following command:
 $ python run.py

-1. Clone the repository
-2. run
-'''sh
-run.py
-'''
+## 2.Usage
+Write text here about usage of project

-## Folder structure
+## Folder Structure

 - In modules there are some helping functions for the run.py
 - in the folder runs i want to make some csv about some games that are on youtube, just to test the algorithm

-## Bugs and feature requests
+## Bugs and Feature Requests

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://reponame/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://reponame/issues/new).